logo

 But specifying types everywhere violates the dry principle, hence, wherever possible, use auto and decltype(variable) to avoid redundant and repeated type information.
 Wherever you can use an auto or a decltype for a type, use it.

-In good event oriented code, events are not triggered procedurally, but by type information or data structures, and they are not handled procedurally, as by defining a lambda, but by defining a derived type.
+In good event oriented code, events are not triggered procedurally, but by type information or data structures, and they are not handled procedurally, as by defining a lambda, but by defining a derived type in the sense that you use the virtual method table as the despatch table for handling different events.

 12 Variable length Data Structures

-C++ just does not handle them well, except you embed a vector in them, which can result in messy reallocations.
+C++ just does not handle them well, except you embed an std::vector in them, which can result in messy reallocations.

 One way is to drop back into old style C, and tell C++ not to fuck around.